drhsqlite/fossil-mirror/www/rebaseharm.md

 So, another way of thinking about rebase is that it is a kind of merge the intentionally forgets some details in order to not overwhelm the weak history display mechanisms available in Git.

+### 2.1 Rebase does not actually provide better feature-branch diffs

 Another argument, often cited, is that rebasing a feature branch allows one to see just the changes in the feature branch without